 - Be aware of the space that is available to safely dance.

-- When the floor is crowded, keep your dance space small by shortening the length of your arm connection and avoiding traveling patterns and leg sweeps.
+- When the floor is crowded, keep your dance space small by shortening the length of your arm connection, avoiding traveling patterns and leg sweeps.

 Use Only Appropriate Touch

-- Permission to touch a dance partner begins and ends with the dance you accepted.
+- Permission to touch a dance partner begins and ends with the dance.

-- Acceptable touch in partner dance is generally limited to these connection points: hands, arms, shoulders, back, hips, knees.
+- Acceptable touch in partner dance is generally limited to hands, arms, shoulders, back, hips, knees.
 With partners you know well, more connection points may be acceptable.

 Avoid Weight-Supported Moves and Tricks